rickellis/Astro/README.md

 Solar and Lunar Astronomical Calculation Library written in Javascript

 Astro is a fork of Fabio Soldati's excellent [MeeusJS](https://github.com/Fabiz/MeeusJs) library.
-It also contains one major function from the [SunCalc](https://github.com/mourner/suncalc) library by Vladimir Agafonkin.
+It also contains some components from the [SunCalc](https://github.com/mourner/suncalc) library by Vladimir Agafonkin.
 I added some new interfaces and utility functions to the library.

 Why the fork?